 The team's discussion of the previous "Questions for IEP teams" should be reflected in the responses to these two items on the IEP.
-For example, if the team has determined that the student will not participate in the regular class for a portion of the day, the explanation should include a rationale for this decision (e.g., the specific supplementary aids and services that were considered and rejected and why; the benefits afforded to the student via removal versus those afforded the student in the general education classroom with supplementary aids and services provided; if the decision was based upon potential harmful effects to the student or others, these should be described, etc.) Likewise, if the team has determined that the student will not participate in the general education curriculum for a portion of the day, the explanation for this item should include a rationale that clearly reflects their review and discussion of the "Questions for IEP Teams."
+For example, if the team has determined that the student will not participate in the regular class for a portion of the day, the explanation should include a rationale for this decision (e.g., the specific supplementary aids and services that were considered and rejected and why; the benefits afforded to the student via removal versus those afforded the student in the general education classroom with supplementary aids and services provided; if the decision was based upon potential harmful effects to the student or others, these should be described, etc.) Likewise, if the team has determined that the student will not participate in the general education curriculum for a portion of the day, the explanation of the "Questions for IEP Teams."